What is a startup pitch deck?

 • Act 5 - The Ask: State exactly what you need, what you will do with it, and what milestones it will unlock.

-The problem slide does more work than any other slide.
+I once watched a founder spend 8 minutes pitching an elaborate solution before an investor finally asked: 'Wait - what problem does this solve?'
+The meeting was over.
+The problem slide does more work than any other slide in your deck.
 It establishes that a real, painful, and widespread problem exists, makes the investor an emotionally invested audience, and sets up everything that follows.
-A weak problem slide means even a brilliant solution lands without impact.
-A powerful problem slide makes investors lean forward before you even reveal what you built.

 • The problem slide answers three investor questions simultaneously: Is this real?
 Is it painful enough?
 Is it large enough to build a business around?